top of page

 The noun 'inlet' has its etymological origins in the Old English word 'ynet,' which means 'an opening' or 'entrance.'
 This Old English term is closely related to the verb 'innan,' meaning 'to go in' or 'to enter.'
 Over time, as the English language evolved, 'ynet' transformed into 'inlet' and took on the specific meaning of a narrow body of water, channel, or passage that serves as an entry point, connecting a larger body of water, like a sea, lake, or river, with a smaller area of land.
 The etymology of 'inlet' thus reflects its fundamental role as an entrance or opening through which water flows, connecting different bodies of water or facilitating access to inland areas.

-Find the meaning of inlet:
+Find the correct meaning of the noun inlet:

 Try Again!